Kotak Neo - Stock Trading App

 Plain language: "Set price limit" not "Limit price"

-In-context education explaining key terms and concepts
+In-context explanations for key terms and concepts

-Prominent total cost display for confidence
+Prominent total cost display throughout

 3-screen order flow for investors